 If you begin to define yourself only in terms of your relationship, you put too much pressure on it to succeed in the long run.
 After all, who would you be if you were to break up?

-Your partner is not your ‘other half,’ and they don’t complete you.
-You’re already complete and perfect just as you are.
+Your partner is not your “other half,” and they don’t complete you.
+You’re already complete just as you are.
 Being in a relationship is fantastic, but it’s not essential to your happiness.

 4. Consciously stop yourself from analyzing their every move.

 People make throwaway comments.
-They don’t consider every word they say, or analyze the ways in which every text message they send could be interpreted by your anxious mind.
-So you shouldn’t allow the small things to affect your state of mind.
+They don’t consider every word they say or analyze the ways in which every text message they send could be interpreted by your anxious brain.
+So, you shouldn’t allow the small things to affect your state of mind.